isomerpages/mlaw-corp/_covid19/14-A-re-align-framework.md

 We are in consultation with industry on these key criteria.
 We aim to find a threshold that helps smaller and micro enterprises and at the same time reaches out to a broad enough spectrum.
 Details, when finalised, will be set out later in the subsidiary legislation.

+Download a copy of the eligibility criteria [here](/files/ReAlign/ReAlign_Framework_Infographic.pdf).

 ##### <a name="contracts">Contracts Covered</a><a href="#refc" title="Return to top">↩</a> #####

 The framework will only apply to a contract which meet the following conditions: